 - Internationally Recognized in Distinctive Areas

 Research themes and educational programs must be interdisciplinary to achieve national/international distinction.
-We have no academic unit that is large enough or prominent enough to carry the university's research and educational reputation on its own.
-We need premier, highly recognized positions in a few interdisciplinary areas to raise the visibility of IIT.
-Resource allocations will be influenced by our goal of international recognition, and we will build on existing strengths that offer us comparative advantages.
+We have no academic unit that is either large enough or prominent enough to carry the university’s research and educational reputation on its own.
+We need premier, highly recognized, academically excellent market positions in a few select interdisciplinary areas to help raise the overall visibility of Illinois Tech.
+Our goal of international recognition will influence our resource allocations, and we will build on existing strengths that offer us comparative advantages.

 - Education and Research

 We will become excellent in both research and education because the synergy between research and education leads to improvements in both domains.
 Innovation in education and research at both the undergraduate and graduate levels is required to capture the public’s attention, attract a broader spectrum of high-quality students, and differentiate Illinois Tech from similar technology-oriented institutions.
 Students will select Illinois Tech because they gain an educational experience that is not replicated at other universities and because they believe Illinois Tech will help prepare them for success throughout their careers.
 Leadership, entrepreneurial and creative activities that lead to meaningful innovation, an understanding of the process of design, global awareness, ethical formation, an ability to communicate well, and an appreciation of diversity and excellence will all become hallmarks of an Illinois Tech education, in addition to discipline-specific mastery and interaction with outstanding faculty in and out of the classroom.